jelenarodic17/Hand-Gesture-Classification/README.md

 The idea of this project was to record images with Leap Motion Sensor and use them to train a CNN to classify those hand gestures.
 I used pretrained layers from VGG16, and added a Dense layer for my specific classification.

-You can see the database in this repositorium as well.
+You can find the database on kaggle.

 Also, you can find the code to run this simulation live and see how it works with your leap motion sensor.